IamPrime/genie/GENIE.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Project Blueblood | Genie

+## Genie is the first web app to be developed by the team.
+Other apps will be coming soon

+### The team is comprised of 4 Purdue University Students

+* Primus
+* Tanuja
+* Keerthika
+* Reshma

 ## Getting Started

 First , run: